-The ARRC periodically publishes a newsletter providing key news updates relating to the LIBOR transition in the U.S. and other markets.
-The ARRC’s current and past newsletters can be found at https://www.newyorkfed.org/arrc/announcements.
+The ARRC periodically publishes a newsletter with key news updates relating to the LIBOR transition and can be found here.

-What is the current status of industry initiatives for fallback language supporting LIBOR transition for derivatives (non-cash products)?
+What is the current status of initiatives of the International Swaps and Derivatives Association (ISDA) for fallback language supporting LIBOR transition for derivatives (non-cash products)?

 Is MUFG actively working on the transition away from LIBOR?

-(1) Learn more about LIBOR cessation, transition and replacement rate developments; (2) analyze its LIBOR exposure with a focus on financial instruments maturing beyond 2021 and what eﬀect the discontinuation of LIBOR might have on that exposure; (3) engage with its counterparties, vendors and financial institutions to begin the process of identifying and amending LIBOR-dependent contracts to which it is a party; and (4) consider the impact that a change to a replacement rate may have on accounting, tax, IT, systems and operations.
+(1) Lean more about LIBOR cessation, transition and replacement rate developments; (2) analyze your LIBOR exposure with a focus on financial instruments maturing beyond June 30, 2023 and what eﬀect the discontinuation of LIBOR might have on that exposure (including with respect to any transitions that may occur as a result of a contractual fallback provision or effect of the LIBOR Act); (3) engage with your counterparties, vendors and financial institutions now to identify and amend LIBOR-dependent contracts ahead of June 30, 2023; and (4) consider the impact that a change to a replacement rate may have on accounting, tax, IT, systems and operations.